-A commercial dispute arises when two or more parties involved in a business relationship find themselves in disagreement.
-These disputes can cover a wide range of issues but frequently stem from an alleged failure by a party to meet the terms and conditions outlined in a business contract.
-To mitigate the risk of such disputes, it is always prudent to seek legal advice before entering any contract.
+Commercial disputes arise when two or more parties in a business relationship disagree.
+These disputes often stem from a party failing to meet the terms outlined in a business contract.
+To reduce the risk of such disputes, it is wise to seek legal advice before signing any contract.

-The below outlines some of the essential steps and processes you can take to navigate and resolve commercial disputes as efficiently and effectively as possible.
+Below are essential steps and processes to help you navigate and resolve commercial disputes efficiently and effectively.

 Commercial dispute resolution

-Dispute resolution encompasses the various methods available to settle disagreements, ranging from formal court proceedings (litigation) to less adversarial approaches.
-While many might assume that litigation is the only avenue for resolving a commercial dispute, numerous alternative methods exist that are often faster and more cost-effective.
-These alternative methods are collectively known as ‘Alternative Dispute Resolution’ or ‘ADR’.
-Generally, initiating court proceedings should be considered a last resort after all other reasonable options have been explored.
+Dispute resolution includes various methods to settle disagreements, from formal court proceedings (litigation) to less adversarial approaches.
+While some may think litigation is the only solution, faster and more cost-effective alternatives exist.
+These are collectively called ‘Alternative Dispute Resolution’ or ‘ADR’.
+You should consider court proceedings only after exploring other reasonable options.

 Alternative Dispute Resolution (ADR)

-ADR is an overall term used to describe the different processes through which an impartial person (an ADR practitioner) assists parties in a dispute to resolve the issues between them.
-The four main types of ADR are negotiation, mediation, facilitation, and conciliation.
+ADR describes processes where an impartial person (an ADR practitioner) assists parties in resolving their disputes.
+The four main types are negotiation, mediation, facilitation, and conciliation.

 Negotiation